 The tool for generating dox is

 src/kapidox_generate.
-Change to an empty directory, then simply point it at the folder you want to generate dox for (such as a framework checkout).
+Change to an empty directory, then simply point it at the folder you want to generate dox for (such as a frameworks checkout).

-For example, if you have a checkout of KCoreAddons at ~/src/frameworks/kcoreaddons, you could run
+For example, if you have a checkout of KCoreAddons at ~/kde/src/frameworks/kcoreaddons, you could run

 and it would create a documentation in the current directory, which needs to be empty before executing the command.

-The folders are recursively walked through, so you can also run it on
+kapidox recursively walks through folders, so you can also run it on

 ~/src.
-For a lot of libraries, the generation can last 15-30 minutes and be several hundreds of MB, so be prepared!
+For a lot of libraries, the generation can last 15-30 minutes and use several hundreds of MB, so be prepared!

 Pass the –help argument to see options that control the behaviour of the script.